Vladimir Bortko: Biography

 After the turn of the century Vladimir Bortko realized two of the biggest projects in the history of Russian cinema for the television channel Telekanal Rossiya.
 The first was an adaptation of the novel The Idiot written by the Russian author Fyodor Dostoevsky into a television series of 10 episodes in 2002.
 The series clinched all the major television prizes in Russia, and actor Yevgeny Mironov received the award for Best Actor at the Monte Carlo Television Festival.

 Three years later followed an adaptation of the novel The Master and Margarita written by Mikhail Bulgakov, also into a TV series of 10 episodes.
-The first broadcast of December 19, 2005 was preceded by months of controversy in the media.
+The first broadcast of 19 December 2005 was preceded by months of controversy in the media.

-In 2009, Bortko caused another big controversy, followed by a huge public success, with his film adaptation of the historical novel Taras Bulba written by the Russian author Nikolai Gogol.
+In 2009, Bortko caused another big controversy, with his film adaptation of the historical novel Taras Bulba written by the Russian author Nikolai Gogol.
 This time the criticism came from Ukraine, because while Bortko allowed the Polish actors in the film to speak Polish, the Ukrainian Cossacks had to express themselves in poor Russian.
-The film had nearly 4 million paying visitors in Russian cinemas.

 Bortko is a member of the Communist Party of the Russian Federation (CPRF).

 In March 2014 he signed a letter in support of the position of the President of Russia Vladimir Putin on Russian annexation of Crimea.

 In 2022, during the Russian invasion of Ukraine, Bortko cried live on TV as a result of the sinking of the Russian cruiser Moskva in the Black Sea, saying that this was "a real casus belli for the war against Ukraine".